-Doncaster’s proud mining heritage will be honoured for years to come with the exciting news today that the campaign to build an iconic town centre tribute has been successful.
+Doncaster’s proud mining heritage will be honoured for years to come with an iconic town centre statue.

 Individuals, businesses and organisations have been supporting the campaign through online pledges and donations at locations across the borough, an exhibition about the project in the summer attracted over 1,500 visitors.
 Ros Jones, Mayor of Doncaster, is contributing part of her allowance over her four year term to help make the statue a reality and ensuring that an important part of our borough’s history and community gets the recognition it deserves.